 Green River is a somewhat small city located in the state of Wyoming.
 With a population of 12,465 people and four constituent neighborhoods, Green River is the seventh largest community in Wyoming.

-Green River is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Green River is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Green River is a city of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Green River who work in office and administrative support (12.84%), sales jobs (9.64%), and teaching (9.13%).

 Despite being a small city, Green River has a lot of people using the bus to get to and from work every day.
 Most of these people on the bus are using it to get to good jobs in other cities.